 Personal statement (1 – 2 paragraphs explaining why you would like to attend Saturday pre-college classes at PAFA and why you are requesting scholarship assistance)

-Portfolio of 5 images (Portfolios may be submitted as digital images via SlideRoom or actual work with paper application/documents; see directions below).
+Portfolio of 5 images.
 Portfolios should consist of your strongest artwork and should include drawings or paintings from direct observation (as opposed to referencing photographs).
 Make sure the photos of your artwork are well-lit, not blurry, and show only the artwork (you may need to crop).
 A smartphone camera is typically sufficient.

 - Click HERE to go to SlideRoom.

 - "Login" to an already existing account, or “Sign Up” to make a SlideRoom account.
 (SlideRoom is a free service.)

 - If creating a new account, open the email that was automatically sent to you and click on the activation link.
 Log in to your new account.

 - Select "CE Pre-College Scholarships" from the Directory.
 Note: This form is used for both scholarship applications.
 (School type and indication of financial need will be used to determine eligibility and distribution of funds.)